-Aslef and ScotRail agree to hold talks on pay – Daily Business
+Aslef to hold talks as RMT ballots for strike action – Daily Business

 Rail dispute

-Aslef and ScotRail agree to hold talks on pay
+Aslef to hold talks as RMT ballots for strike action

 ScotRail and the train drivers’ union Aslef have agreed to hold talks this week aimed at resolving a pay dispute – though more disruption is threatened as other rail workers are balloted on strike action.